bruno-medeiros1/Ball-Game-MOBILE-/README.md

 ## **Game Description**

 It's a simple game for android where the player is a ball and has to avoid **triangles**, collect **coins** and **jump boosters** by pressing the finger into the screen and moving it to the sides.
 To use the jump boosters all that you have to do is to **`CLICK`** in the screen!
+In the shop menu, you can buy items from collecting coins.

 ## **Features**